-Through the study and participation in Aquatics, Developmental Games and Sports, Educational Gymnastics, Fitness, Outdoor Pursuits, Rhythmic Dance and Volunteering, students will adopt a greater responsibility for their own health and fitness choices as well as their involvement in promoting lifetime fitness in the community through individual and group projects.
+Through the study and participation in various activities in and out of school and Volunteering, students will adopt a greater responsibility for their own health and fitness choices as well as their involvement in promoting lifetime fitness in the community through individual and group projects.

-Please note: A fee is charged to cover the cost of instructors and facility rental.
+Please note: A fee is charged to cover the cost of instructors and facility rentals.